spoonapps/docs/README.md

-# Spoonium Documentation
+# Spoon Documentation

-This is the official Git repository for Spoonium's public documentation.
+This is the official Git repository for Spoon's public documentation.

-Live version of the docs can be found at http://spoonium.net/docs
+Live version of the docs can be found at http://spoon.net/docs

 ## Writing the Docs

 ### Style Guide

-When contributing to the docs on Spoonium, please take the following style guidelines into consideration.
+When contributing to the docs on Spoon, please take the following style guidelines into consideration.

 **Code and Command-line Styling**